Federal Medicaid and Medicare Fraud Defense Attorney

-Medicaid fraud occurs where health care providers, including doctors, hospitals and dentists, bill the government for payment of medical goods and services that were never delivered or provided.
-Basically, medicaid fraud is theft of government money through the making of false statements.
+Medicaid fraud occurs when health care providers, including doctors, hospitals, and dentists, bill the government for payment of medical goods and services that were never delivered or provided.
+Basically, Medicaid fraud is the theft of government money through the making of false statements.

 The False Statements Act, 18 U.S.C. §1001:

-Medicaid fraud has different forms – as far as – different scheme in which it is committed.
-Some common schemes are filing false time sheets, billing for face to face visits when in reality there was no meeting, submits billings for physician office visits when the clinic has no licensed physician on staff.
+Medicaid fraud has different forms – as far as – a different schemes in which it is committed.
+Some common schemes are filing false time sheets, billing for face-to-face visits when in reality, there was no meeting, submits billings for physician office visits when the clinic has no licensed physician on staff.

 Medicaid Fraud Penalties

 - Imprisonment for up to 5 years

 - Fines up to $20,000

 - Civil penalties of $2,000 per false claim

 Different Types of Medicaid Fraud